The Family Court without a Lawyer

 11.3 Who can see the papers?

-11.4 Who can be told what is in the papers or what evidence has been given?
+11.4 Who can be told what is in the papers or what evidence

-11.5 What counts as "publishing"?
+11.5 What counts as ‘publishing’?

 11.6 What happens if someone publishes or discloses information that they shouldn’t have?

-11.7 Will the court make exceptions about what information can be published or passed on?
+11.7 Will the court make exceptions about what information

 PART 3: DIVORCE, SEPARATION & FINANCES